 I intend, from this point forward, to be more careful about what kind of toys we own.
 Disney will always come out with a new movie.
 My kids do not need to have a toy for every new hit.
 Establishing tangible boundaries for our kids has also been very helpful in setting the standard for what can stay.
 Rather than add more bins to hold more toys, the kids can only keep what can be kept in their designated areas.
 If I’ve learned anything while parenting it’s that kids thrive with boundaries.
 This has proven true once again.

 I find that my kids are playing longer with what they have.
 We are spending less time cleaning up.
 We are playing more games as a family.
 Playing more living room soccer.
 My kids are reading to each other and creating even more art projects.

 Whether you are a parent, grandparent, aunt, uncle or friend of those with kids, make a conscious decision to handle toys differently.
 Keep and give gifts that promote creativity, imagination and deeper relationships.
 When spending time with kids you love, be intentional with that time.
 I know my kids’ favorite things to do are activities like baking, movies, games, swinging, fishing, at-home manicures and more.
 If they come home with a toy it’s quickly forgotten about, but when they have the opportunity to attend an MSU game with an aunt or bake cookies with grandma, it adds to a deeper, more quality relationship.

-Depth is what minimalism is all about for me.
+The freedom to go deeper is what minimalism is all about.
 I try not to focus on the “less”, but the room that “less” makes.
-Room to grow deeper in character, intentionality, strength, peace and JOY!
+Room to grow depth of character, intentionality, strength, peace and JOY!